segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 }
 ```

-**Note:** for sign up, we do something similar, the only difference being the addition of an extra parameter “extra” according to the API.
+**Note:** for signup, we do something similar, the only difference being the addition of an extra parameter “extra” according to the API.

 ### 6. Build the Quotes UI
 The UI for the Quotes is pretty simple.
 We just want a `TextView` to show the welcome message, to personalize the experience, a `TextView` to display the quote, and a `Button` to fetch a new quote.